 One of the most common things that I hear people say, is that they have tight hamstrings.
-They say it as if it’s a fact that can’t be changed, and they usually go on to say that when they stretch their hamstrings, their back pain gets less, but they don’t do it because they feel like they have to do it all the time to get any results.
-Is this sounding familiar?
+They usually go on to say that when they stretch their hamstrings, their back pain gets less, but they don’t do it because they feel like they have to do it all the time to get any results.
+Does this sound familiar?
 Many of these people also say that one side always seems to be tighter than the other, or that no matter how much they stretch, the hamstrings don’t seem to get any looser.
-If this sounds like you, you’re not going to want to click away or just briefly scan this post, because we’re going to explain exactly why this is happening to you, and what you can do to fix it without having to stretch 3 times a day for eternity.
+If this sounds like you, keep reading because we’re going to explain exactly why this is happening to you, and what you can do to fix it without having to stretch 3 times a day for eternity.

 In this post you will learn: